ptahmose/WolframLibraryLink_libCZI/README.md

 # Installing

 A Paclet is provided which includes binaries for ARM (e.g. Raspberry Pi), Windows x86 & x64 and Linux x64 on the [release-page](https://github.com/ptahmose/WolframLibraryLink_libCZI/releases) here on GitHub.
+Please check this page for the latest version.

 ![Paclet installation](./doc/content/pacletinstall.png "paclet_installation")